Statute of the Albert Schweitzer Foundation

 § 10 Amendments, Transformation, and Dissolution of the Foundation

 (1) Amendments are allowed, as long as they are considered necessary to adapt to changing conditions.
 They should not impair or abolish the tax privileges of the Foundation.
 If they may affect the tax privileges of the Foundation, they are submitted to the competent tax authority to comment.

 (2) Changes in the Foundation’s objectives are admissible only if its fulfillment is impossible or if circumstances change such that the fulfillment of the Foundation’s purpose no longer seems sensible.
 Transformation and dissolution of the Foundation shall be governed by the statutory provisions.

 (3) Any decision under paragraphs 1 and 2 requires the approval of all members of the Board.
 The decisions become effective only after approval by the Foundation Supervisory Authority (§ 12).

 Upon termination or dissolution of the Foundation or loss of tax-privileged purposes, the remaining funds go to the non-profit organization People for Animal Rights, Aachen.
 This organization must use the funds in compliance with the Foundation’s purpose directly, and exclusively for charitable purposes.

 § 12 Foundation Supervisory

-The Foundation is under the supervision of the Government of Upper Bavaria.
+The Foundation is subject to Berlin state supervision in line with the provisions of the Berlin Foundation Act.
 The Foundation supervisory authority shall be notified promptly of changes of address, the power of representation, and the composition of the Foundation Board.

 § 13 Entry into force